crowdwave/youvalidateme/README.md

 ## How to use it in your applications.

+There is a binary file named youvalidateme in this repo which is compiled for Linux AMD64 - you'll need to compile it yourself if you are using other platforms.

 There is a Python file in the examples directory that illustrates how you would use YouValidateMe from within your own application.
 If you are using a different language then look at the Pyuthon code anyway - it is simple to understand and you can easily transfer the principles to your preferred programming language or ask ChatGPT to convert it.

 ## Features